 Sheepskin rafts on the Yellow River in China.
 Source: Pixabay

 But climate change threatens this precarious situation.
 Greenhouse gases trap heat in the Earth’s atmosphere, causing average temperatures to rise all over the world.
 Warmer air can hold more moisture, which can supercharge storms.
 Worse storms, obviously, lead to worse flooding (although flooding itself is a complex phenomenon that occurs due to many causes, including land development and ground conditions).

-Zhengzhou experienced a perfect storm of such unfavorable conditions.
+The Zhengzhou flood China experienced in 2021 originated from a perfect storm of such unfavorable conditions.
 In the city, tunnels and subways flooded, power to at least one hospital was cut, and roads collapsed.
 Across the province, several dams and reservoirs breached warning levels, and soldiers were mobilized to divert rivers that had burst their banks.
 Flights and trains in many parts of Henan were suspended.
-Authorities said 200,000 people were displaced by the floods and more than three million people were affected.
+Authorities said 200,000 people were displaced in the China flood disaster and more than three million people were affected.

 In addition, as a result, supply chain disruptions abounded.
 One complex in Zhengzhou that produces almost half of Apple’s iPhones sold worldwide was affected by the flooding and had to trigger its emergency response, according to the Wall Street Journal.
 Apple is gearing up to launch this year’s new iPhones, and so assembly and shipping could be potentially delayed, although Apple has said that it won’t be as of now.
 Overall, the storms caused $10 billion (65.5 billion yuan) in economic losses in the manufacturing sector, according to China Daily.